Celebrate Deepavali in Malaysia

 On Diwali, people at Batu Caves perform puja in addition to light decorations.
 The celebrations at Batu Caves start at 7 AM and continue until the evening.

-Celebrate Deepavali 2023 in Malaysia
+Celebrate Deepavali 2024 in Malaysia

 Are you someone looking to celebrate this Diwali with a pomp and show?
 Book bus tickets online to Kuala Lumpur and make this Diwali a grand affair with your friends and family.

 If you wish to extend your visit, you can also visit places like Penang, Singapore, Johor Bahru, and other beautiful cities.
-The best part is that Malaysia has great bus connectivity, and you can easily find buses from Kuala Lumpur to Penang, Kuala Lumpur to Singapore, Kuala Lumpur to Johor Bahru, and other routes.
+The best part is that Malaysia has excellent bus connectivity, and you can easily find buses from Kuala Lumpur to Penang, Kuala Lumpur to Singapore, Kuala Lumpur to Johor Bahru, and other routes.